 VII.
-Authorized Financial Dealers and Institutions [wasn't as specific on basics]
+Authorized Financial Dealers and Institutions

-The Finance Director of Finance and Technology or his/her designee will maintain a list of broker/dealers, which are authorized to provide investment services.
-To be eligible to do business with Yakima, a broker/dealer must maintain an office within the State of Washington.
-Eligible broker/dealers may be Primary dealers or Regional Dealers.
-All financial institutions and broker/dealers who desire to become qualified bidders for investment transactions must supply the Director of Finance and Technology, or his/her designee, with provide a Broker/Dealer Questionnaire that includes the following: audited financial statements, current securities-related licensing; proof of registration and licenses held with the Financial Industry Regulatory Authority (FINRA); proof of registration with the State of Washington Securities Division; provide current active municipal client references; and certification of having read the City's current investment policy.
-An annual review of the financial condition of qualified bidders will be conducted by the Finance Director of Finance and Technology, or his/her designee.
-A current financial statement is required to be on file for each financial institution and broker/dealer with whom the City trades.
+The Finance Director or his/her designee will maintain a list of broker/dealers, which are authorized to provide investment services.
+To be eligible to do business with Yakima, a broker/dealer must provide a Broker/Dealer Questionnaire that includes the following: audited financial statements, current securities-related licensing; proof of registration and licenses held with the Financial Industry Regulatory Authority (FINRA); proof of registration with the State of Washington Securities Division; provide current active municipal client references; and certification of having read the City's current investment policy.
+An annual review of the financial condition of qualified bidders will be conducted by the Finance Director, or his/her designee.

 VIII.
-Authorized Investments [to match RCWs clearly]
+Authorized Investments

-State statutes permit local governments in the state of Washington only the specific investments permitted by state law, Eligible investments are those securities and deposits authorized by statute RCW 35.39, 39.59, and 43.84.080, but are limited to the following:
+State statutes permit local governments in the state of Washington only the specific investments permitted by state law, limited to the following: